 Unfortunately, every now and again it is necessary to have to cut down a tree or two, particularly if they are posing a safety risk around your home and property.
-While we would always advise that you seek professional assistance from a reputable tree lopping firm, should you decide to take it in to your own hands, we’ve put together a quick health and safety guide by Plateau Trees.
+While we would always advise that you seek professional assistance from a reputable tree lopping firm, should you decide to take it into your own hands, we’ve put together a quick health and safety guide.
 Follow these steps carefully and you shouldn’t run into any major issues!

 1 – Check the Tree Thoroughly Before You Do Anything Else